 Are essential oils safe for dogs to ingest or inhale?

 As when using essential oils on people, you should always dilute the oils before using them on your pet or allowing your pet to inhale them.
 It can also be helpful to start by using only essential oils intended for pets in specific pet products.
-For example, CBD Dog Healthcombines proper amounts of essential oils with CBD hemp oil to help you safely administer the oil to your pet, be it orally or topically.
+For example, CBD Dog Health combines proper amounts of essential oils with CBD hemp oil to help you safely administer the oil to your pet for inhalation, oral ingestion, or topical application.

-It is safe for your pet to ingest lavender, arnica oil, and frankincense orally.
-You can topically apply eucalyptus oil, peppermint oil, and ginger oil safety as well.
+It is safe for your dog to ingest lavender, arnica oil, and frankincense orally.
+You can topically apply eucalyptus oil, peppermint oil, and ginger oil safely as well.

-You should always consult your holistic veterinarian before administering any essential oils for your pet to inhale, consume orally, or for topical use.
+You should always consult your holistic veterinarian before administering any essential oils for your pet to inhale, consume orally, or use topically.
 Since there are hundreds of essential oils on the market, I recommend fully researching before you administer new oils.

 There are a few oils that should be avoided in all animals.
 A few of the most popular oils to avoid using on pets include: